 The NASEN (National Association for Special Educational Needs) book award

 Young Minds Book Award

 Bookstart is a national scheme run by the reading charity BookTrust.
 They encourage all parents and carers to enjoy books with children from as early an age as possible.
 Bookstart aims to give free packs of books to every child in the UK, to inspire and create a love of reading that will give children a flying start in life.
-Working locally with Libraries, Health Visitors and Early Years staff, Bookstart gives free books to children in their first year and at three to four years.
+Working locally with Libraries, Health Visitors and Early Years staff, Bookstart gives free books to children in their first year.
 Packs also include leaflets for adults.

 Bookstart Baby packs are usually delivered to families by health professionals at health visits before the baby’s first birthday.
 They are also available from libraries on request.

-Find more information and lots of great reading resources at www.booktrust.org.uk.
+Find more information and lots of great reading resources on the BookTrust website here.

 Rhyme Time and Baby Boogie

 Make new friends whilst helping your child to develop their reading, language and social skills.